simrit1/python-VM/README.md

 - `dsp getx text destination text leftX size`: sets the memory at `destination` to the rightX bound of the given text arguments

     `desination` must be a memory address

+    This command is not currently implemented

 - `dsp gety text destination text topY size`: sets the memory at `destination` to the bottomY bound of the given text arguments

     `desination` must be a memory address

+    This command is not currently implemented

 - `dsp key destination key trueValue falseValue`: if the key `key` is currently being pressed it sets the memory address `destination` to `trueValue`, if not and `falseValue` is passed in it sets the memory address `destination` to `falseValue`